 - Improve the Visa Bulletin system for determining when immigrant visas are available to applicants during the fiscal year.

 Additionally, in July 2015, the Administration issued its report on Modernizing and Streamlining Our Legal Immigration System for the 21st Century (PDF).
-This report included detailed recommendations to revise and update the monthly Visa Bulletin to better estimate immigrant visa availabilty and provide needed predicability to nonimmigrant workers seeking permanent residency.
+This report included detailed recommendations to revise and update the monthly Visa Bulletin to better estimate immigrant visa availability and provide needed predicability to nonimmigrant workers seeking permanent residency.

 USCIS, in coordination with DOS, revised the procedures for determining visa availability for applicants waiting to file for adjustment of status.
 The revised process will better align with procedures DOS uses for foreign nationals who seek to become U.S. permanent residents by applying for immigrant visas at U.S. consulates and embassies abroad.